TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/type-aliases/SolanaTransaction.md

 > `optional` **confirmations**: `number` \| `null`

-The number of confirmations the transaction has received, or null if the transaction is still pending.
+The number of confirmations received. `null` if the transaction is pending or unconfirmed.

 ### fee?